-For information regarding local childcare provision please click on the following link Leeds City Council website.
+For information regarding local childcare provision please visit the family information page on the Leeds City Council website here.
 The Leeds City Council website also provides information about local schools, including admissions procedures and holiday dates.

 We have now have rooms available where mothers can breast feed their babies.

 - City Campus - mothers should contact the Student Advice Hub, located on level 1 of the Rose Bowl.